• Overview

 PROJECT FUNDING

-This project received voter support for funding in the local Marin Transportation Sales Tax Measure AA, approved in November 2018.
-TAM also advocated for this project to be included in Regional Measure 3which was approved in June 2018.
+This project received voter support for funding in the local Marin 1/2-Cent Transportation Sales Tax, Measure AA, renewed in 2018.
+The project is also included in Regional Measure 3 (toll-bridge funds), which was approved by voters in June 2018.
 It is anticipated additional funding will be needed to fully fund the construction of the project.

 PROJECT TIMELINE